Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Raiders stats and trends

-- The Raiders are 3-2 ATS when underdogs by 1.5 points or more this season.
+- The Raiders have been underdogs by 1.5 points or more five times this year and are 3-2 ATS in those matchups.

-- Las Vegas' games this year have hit the over on five of nine set point totals (55.6%).

 - The Raiders rack up 22.7 more yards per game (383.9) than the Bengals allow (361.2).

-- In games that Las Vegas amasses over 361.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Las Vegas piles up over 361.2 yards, the team is 4-2 against the spread and 5-1 overall.

 - The Raiders have turned the ball over one more time (10 total) than the Bengals have forced a turnover (9) this season.